-The four big wireless service providers in the U.S. are AT&T, Sprint, T-Mobile, and Verizon.
+If you like Verizon's service but hate the contract, there are some great MVNOs that use Verizon's network.
+The three big wireless service providers in the U.S. are AT&T, T-Mobile, and Verizon.
 Each one has its own unique set of deals and features, but these aren't the only options you have to choose from.
-Mobile Virtual Network Operators (or MVNOs for short) are other providers that harness the network of the Big Four carriers so you can still choose the one that has the best coverage in your area while having more flexibility over what you spend.
-When it comes to MVNOs powered by Verizon's network, Visible stands out as the best overall choice.
+Mobile Virtual Network Operators (or MVNOs for short) are other carriers that harness the network of the Big Three carriers, so you can still choose the one that has the best coverage in your area while having more flexibility over what you spend.
+When it comes to carriers powered by Verizon's network, Visible stands out as the best overall choice.
 However, it's far from the only one out there.

 - Best Overall: Visible

 - Best Family Plan: Total Wireless

 - Best Perks: US Mobile